The issue

 Contact us

-For more information or to discuss other ways you can get involved, please contact Alana Baker, AIA Canada’s Senior Director of Government Relations.
+For more information or to discuss other ways you can get involved, please contact our Government Relations team.

 Talking Points and Meeting Approach